-Motility is defined by the movements of the digestive system, and the transit of the contents within it.
-Problems ocur when nerves or muscles in any portion of the digestive tract do not function with their normal strength and coordination, a person develops symptoms related to motility problems.
+Gastrointestinal (GI) motility is defined by the movements of the digestive system, and the transit of the contents within it.
+When nerves or muscles in any portion of the digestive tract do not function with their normal strength and coordination, a person develops symptoms related to motility problems.

 Gut motility is the term given to the stretching and contractions of the muscles in the gastrointestinal (GI) tract.
 The synchronized contraction of these muscles is called peristalsis.
 These movements enable food to progress along the digestive tract while, at the same time, ensuring the absorption of the important nutrients.